Sponge grenade: Potential for injury or death

 Proper use of the weapons involves firing it from a medium distance, and aiming for the legs or lower torso.
 Firing it too close, or firing it too far away which decreases the ability to accurately aim for the legs or lower torso, can cause serious injury.

 Improper use of sponge grenades can cause broken bones, head wounds, or permanent damage to eyes.
-Sponge grenades impacting the upper body or head have killed targeted individuals.
+Sponge grenades impacting the upper body or head can kill.

 Use around the world

 Israel

-Israel has deployed sponge grenades against Palestinian protesters on several occasions.
+Israel has deployed sponge grenades against Palestinian protesters on several occasions, and has also used the grenades against Israeli demonstrators during 2015 protests against police brutality.

 Hong Kong

 The Hong Kong Police Force has deployed sponge grenades as a riot control tool on several occasions in July 2019 during the anti-extradition protests.

 New Zealand

-During the fourth week of the 2022 Wellington protests against COVID-19 pandemic control measures, the New Zealand Police deployed sponge grenades as one of the many tools used in their effort to clear the parliamentary grounds of rioters.
+During the fourth week of the 2022 Wellington protests against COVID-19 pandemic safety measures, the New Zealand Police deployed sponge grenades as one of the many tools used in their effort to clear the parliamentary grounds of rioters.